YangLiu9208/DIVAFN/README.md

 ## Network architecture
 ![Image](Network_image.png)

-Figure 1: Configuration of the deep neural network for image modality
+Figure 1: Configuration of the deep neural network for image modality. "f" denotes the number of convolutional filters and their receptive field size, "st" denotes the convolutional stride, "pad" denotes the number of pixels to add to each size of the input, "LRN" denotes whether Local Response Normalization (LRN) is applied or not, and “pool” denotes the downsampling factor.

 ![Image](Network_video.png)